pachun/boo/README.md

 ## License

-Apps and dotfiles are kind of personal.
-However, in case anyone comes across this and likes it enough to want it, [please take whatever you want](https://github.com/pachun/boo/blob/main/LICENSE).
-While the configuration and applications installed by [boo](https://github.com/pachun/boo) are specific to my tastes, nothing about the installation process is coupled to me (unless I missed something).
-I've tried to keep installation generic.
+In case anyone comes across this and likes it enough to want it, [please take whatever you want](https://github.com/pachun/boo/blob/main/LICENSE).

+Apps and dotfiles are personal, but the installation is not.
+Everything is tailored to my preferences but remains installer-agnostic.

 ## To Do

-- Keep nvim-tree title at the top of the file explorer & retake readme screenshot
+- Keep nvim-tree title at the top of the file explorer & retake readme screenshot (like a RN FlatList sticky header)
-- I'd really, _really_ love to automate the whole installation process, but there are still a lot of manual steps.
+- I'd _really_ love to automate the whole installation process, but there are still a lot of manual steps.
 I haven't found a way that I'm happy with, for instance, to automate setting the system preferences.
 If you know of a way, please either [email me](mailto:nick@pachulski.me) or [submit a PR](https://github.com/pachun/boo/pulls).
+If it works, I will Venmo you $5.